georgialoper/vanilla-extract-codemash-2023/pages/5_state-of-css.md

 <!--

-So what approaches are we going to be evaluating today The State of CSS 2022 was releases maybe a few weeks or months ago now and they largely break down today's approaches to styling to 2 broad categories.
+So what approaches are we going to be evaluating today?

+The State of CSS 2022 was released maybe a few weeks or months ago now and they largely break down today's approaches to styling to 2 broad categories.

  - CSS Frameworks
  - CSS-in-JS